mevanoff24/HandwritingDetection/README.md

 ```
 https://github.com/mevanoff24/HandwritingDetection.git
 ```
-2. Navigate to the `HandwritingDetection/build` with `cd cd HandwritingDetection/build/` and install all requirement packages
+2. Navigate to the `HandwritingDetection/build` with `cd HandwritingDetection/build/` and install all requirement packages
 ```
 pip install -r requirements.txt
 ```